trodge/Camels/README.md

-# Camels
+# Camels and Silk

 Open source trading simulator game set in the 11th century silk road.
+Players start with a small amount of silver and two camels in any of 14 different capitol cities.
+They can then explore, barter, fight other travelers, build businesses, and hire agents, guards, or thugs.
+Currently under development and seeking contributors.

 ## Getting started